brodave318/myRubyBlog/README.md

 # README

-Building a Blog System from the course 'Learn Ruby on Rails from Scratch' by Eduonix Learning Solutions -- Stackskills
+Building a Blog System from the course 'Learn Ruby on Rails from Scratch' by Eduonix Learning Solutions -- Udemy

 ^^OVERVIEW^^